getify/You-Dont-Know-JS/types & grammar/ch3.md

 typeof b; // "string"
 ```

-## Natives As Constructors
+## Natives as Constructors

-For `array`, `object`, `function`, and regular-expression values, it's almost universally preferred that you use the literal form for creating the values, but the literal form creates the same sort of object as the constructor form does (that is, there is no non-wrapped value).
+For `array`, `object`, `function`, and regular-expression values, it's almost universally preferred that you use the literal form for creating the values, but the literal form creates the same sort of object as the constructor form does (that is, there is no nonwrapped value).

 Just as we've seen above with the other natives, these constructor forms should generally be avoided, unless you really know you need them, mostly because they introduce exceptions and gotchas that you probably don't really *want* to deal with.